 When our National Festivals arrive, there’s a surge of patriotic songs on TV and Radio.
 Songs that extol the bravery of our martyrs and the greatness of our beloved nation.
 Songs that have become classics on the strength of their great music and lyrics.
-Songs that can still give us goosebumps and fill our heart with pride for our country.
+Songs that can still give us goosebumps and fill our hearts with pride for our country.

-Yet, to tell you frankly, the India described in some of these songs is the India I’ve never seen.
+Yet, to tell you frankly, India described in some of these songs is the India I’ve never seen.
 No, I am not the one to question my country’s freedom and greatness in the name of intellectualism.
 I’m too sentimental for that sort of thing.
 Nor am I questioning the greatness of these songs.
 I love listening and crooning to them!

 But just consider these:

 ‘जहां राम अभी तक है नर में, नारी में अभी तक सीता है.’